Driver accused of running over and killing man after dispute

 Thaddeus Kirk was arrested and charged with murder.

-Police responded to an autoped accident in the 1100 block of Texas Avenue around 11:55 p.m.
+Police responded to an autoped in the 1100 block of Texas Avenue around 11:55 p.m.

-Authorities discovered Marvin Bookman, 57, had been ran over by a truck.
+Authorities discovered Marvin Bookman, 57, had been run over by a truck.

 After a brief investigation, police discovered that Kirk ran over Bookman after an earlier altercation.